anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

   (as byte string).

 If the SvcPriority is present can be determined by checking if the record data array starts with an unsigned integer or not.
-If the array does not start with an unsigned integer, the SvcPriority is elided and defaults to 0, i.e., the record is in AliasMode (see {{Section 2.4.2 of RFC9460}}).
+If the array does not start with an unsigned integer, the SvcPriority is elided and defaults to 0, i.e., the record is in AliasMode (see {{Section 2.4.2 of -svcb}}).
-If the array starts with a unsigned integer, it is the SvcPriority and the record is in ServiceMode (see {{Section 2.4.3 of RFC9460}}).
+If the array starts with a unsigned integer, it is the SvcPriority.

 If the TargetName is present can be determined by checkinf if the record data array has a text string after the SvcPriority, i.e., if the SvcPriority is elided the array would start with a text string or tag TBDt.
-If there is no text string or tag TBDt after the SvcPriority, the TargetName is elided and defaults to the sequence of text strings "" (i.e. the root domain "." in the common name representation defined in {{Section 2.3.1 of -dns}}, see {{sec:domain-names}}), see {{Section 2.5 of RFC9460}}.
+If there is no text string or tag TBDt after the SvcPriority, the TargetName is elided and defaults to the sequence of text strings `""` (i.e. the root domain "." in the common name representation defined in {{Section 2.3.1 of -dns}}, see {{sec:domain-names}}), see {{Section 2.5 of -svcb}}.
-If there is a text string or tag TBDt after the SvcPriority, the TargetName is not elided and in the form specified in {{sec:domain-names}}.
+If there is a text string or tag TBDt after the SvcPriority, the TargetName is not elided and in the domain name form specified in {{sec:domain-names}}.

 The definition for SVCB and HTTPS record data can be seen in {{fig:dns-rdata-svcb}}.